q-m/questionmark-app-android/README.md

 A Github Action is used to build a release version when a new version is tagged, the resulting APK is attached to the Github release, which you can upload to the Google Play Console.

-To build a release version locally, run `./gradlew assembleRelease` but you may need to do something with keystores.
+To build a release version locally, run `./gradlew packageRelease` but you may need to do something with keystores.

 ## Barcode scanner